buley/personal/src/content/advice.md

 - *"Education is not the filling of a pail, but the lighting of a fire."* — William Butler Yeats
 - *"Be the change that you wish to see in the world."* — Mahatma Gandhi
 - *"There is no single self.
 Who you are is an ever-shifting state, dictated by context and past experience."* — Robert Sapolsky

+## **Balancing Strengths and Weaknesses**
+*Know your best to avoid your worst—strengths unchecked become liabilities.*

+- *"First say to yourself what you would be; and then do what you have to do."* — Epictetus
+- *"People are package deals; you take the good with the confused.
+In most cases, strengths and weaknesses are two sides of the same coin."* — Steve Case
+- *"The greatest danger for most of us is not that our aim is too high and we miss it, but that it is too low and we reach it."* — Michelangelo

+## **Learning & Mastery**
+*Knowledge without application is merely entertainment.
+Learn to build, not just to know.*

+- *"It is impossible for a man to learn what he thinks he already knows."* — Epictetus
+- *"Live as if you were to die tomorrow.
+Learn as if you were to live forever."* — Mahatma Gandhi
+- *"The more that you read, the more things you will know.
+The more that you learn, the more places you'll go."* — Dr. Seuss
+- *"If you can't explain it simply or apply it practically, you don't truly understand it."* — Adapted from Albert Einstein
+- *"Education is not the filling of a pail, but the lighting of a fire."* — William Butler Yeats
+- *"The greatest enemy of knowledge is not ignorance, it is the illusion of knowledge."* — Daniel J. Boorstin
+- *"Believe those who seek the truth; doubt those who find it."* — André Gide
+- *"We do not see things as they are; we see them as we are."* — Anaïs Nin

 ## **Perception & Awareness**
 - *"The eye sees only what the mind is prepared to comprehend."* — Robertson Davies